Collaborative Research Project 9

 Sam Armato, PhD (lead), University of Chicago, Karen Drukker, PhD, University of Chicago, Lubomir Hadjiiski, PhD University of Michigan, Mena Shenouda, University of Chicago, Emily Townley, AAPM

-This collaborative research project is currently working to help organize and host MIDRC-sponsored data science Challenges on the detection, diagnosis, and prognosis of COVID-19.
+This collaborative research project is currently working to help organize and host MIDRC-sponsored data science Challenges on the detection, diagnosis, and prognosis of lung disease.
 It coordinates cross-MIDRC efforts involving all 3 organizations (AAPM, RSNA, and ACR) in this effort.
-The aim of these Challenges is to ultimately benefit the community at large through investigation and combination of machine intelligence COVID-19 algorithms' output for a better understanding of the imaging manifestations of, and impact of, COVID-19.
+The aim of these Challenges is to ultimately benefit the community at large through investigation and combination of machine intelligence algorithms' output for a better understanding of the imaging manifestations of, and impact of, various lung diseases.
 Rigorous evaluation will facilitate translation to clinical practice which will enable the urgent goals of MIDRC and could lead to innovative new technology.
-CRP9 and the MIDRC Grand Challenges Working Group successfully organized MIDRC’s first challenge in 2022, the COVIDx challenge, which was a COVID-19 diagnosis challenge based on portable chest X-ray radiographs.
+CRP9 and the MIDRC Grand Challenges Working Group successfully organized MIDRC’s first challenge in 2022, the COVIDx challenge, which was a diagnosis challenge based on portable chest X-ray radiographs.
 Code/algorithms associated with this challenge are available on GitHub and a manuscript is in preparation.

 Current plans include

-• Develop machine intelligence for assisting in detection and diagnosis of long COVID-19 on MRI and ultrasound images, especially of the brain and cardiac systems.
+Develop machine intelligence for assisting in detection and diagnosis of disease on other modalities such as MRI and ultrasound images, especially in other organ systems such as the brain and cardiac systems.

-• Host data science challenges on the detection and diagnosis of long COVID-19 on MRI and ultrasound images, especially of the brain and cardiac systems.
+Host data science challenges on the detection and diagnosis of various disease types on MRI and ultrasound images, especially of the brain and cardiac systems.